zenstackhq/zenstack-docs/blog/check-function/index.md

 }
 ```

 As you can easily spot, the access policies for `Todo` are almost identical to those for `List`.
 The duplication is not only tedious to write but also error-prone to maintain.
 If you ever need to change the policy, you have to remember to update it in two places.
+In a real application, the rules will be more complex, and as a result, the duplication will be more severe and can sometimes get several level deep.

 The key to the problem is that from the access control point of view, the child model `Todo` simply "follows" the parent model `List`, which is a typical pattern in many applications.
 We can avoid duplication if we had a way to "delegate" the check of the child model to its parent.